Authored by the expert who managed and guided the team behind the Japan Property Pack

 Do people think homes are overpriced in Osaka in 2026?

-As of early 2026, the general sentiment among locals and market insiders in Osaka is that homes feel "expensive but explainable" in central wards, with most people acknowledging that prices are high but supported by genuine demand and infrastructure investment rather than pure speculation.
+As of early 2026, the general feeling among locals and market watchers in Osaka is that homes in central wards feel "expensive but not crazy," meaning prices are high by Osaka's historical standards, but most people see them as supported by real demand rather than pure speculation.

 What are common buyer mistakes people regret in Osaka right now?

-The most frequently cited buyer mistake people regret in Osaka is overpaying for a property marketed as "near Umeda" or "near Namba" without verifying the actual walking time and transfer complexity, since Osaka's value is extremely station-specific and a 12-minute walk versus a 5-minute walk can dramatically affect resale liquidity.
+The most frequently cited buyer mistake in Osaka is overpaying for a property labeled "near Umeda" or "near Namba" without carefully checking the actual walk time and transfer reality, because in Osaka's rail-driven market, the difference between 6 minutes and 12 minutes to a station can significantly affect both daily life and future resale value.

 If you want to go deeper, you can check our list of risks and pitfalls people face when buying property in Osaka.